YINI-lang/YINI-spec/YINI-Specification.md

 ```

 ### 3.2.
 Whitespace and Indentation
-While YINI is not indentation-sensitive, the following whitespace behaviors are defined:
+While YINI is not indentation-sensitive, the following whitespace `<WS>` behaviors are defined:

 - Newlines (`<NL>`) may be either Unix/Linux-style (`LF`, U+000A), Windows-style (`CRLF`, U+000D U+000A), or (`CR`, U+000D).
-- Tabs (`<TAB>`, U+0009) and blank spaces (`<SPACE>`, U+0020) are ignored outside of quoted values and section headers.
+- Tabs (`<TAB>`, U+0009) and blank spaces (`<SPACE>`, U+0020) are ignored outside of quoted values and in the hash comment `#`.
-- Indentation is not syntactically required but may be used to visually structure content for clarity.
+- Indentation is optional and has no syntactic meaning, but it is recommended to improve visual structure and human readability.
+- Note: In the context of strings, the term `<Unicode-WS>` is used to refer to a broader range of Unicode whitespace characters, beyond just tab and space.

 ### 3.3.
 Comments
 YINI supports **three types of comments**: